jamesnike/LocalEventConnect/replit.md

 ## Changelog

 - July 10, 2025.
+Added comprehensive Personality section to Profile page with 24 personality traits, allowing users to select up to 5 traits that describe them best with emoji icons and purple-themed UI
+- July 10, 2025.
 Fixed EventContent navigation from EventDetailCard to hide back button and show "Keep Exploring" button, while showing back button when entered from other pages (Browse, My Events, Messages)
 - July 10, 2025.
 Enhanced Messages tab to show group chats for ALL events where user is attending OR organizing, with visual indicators and proper query invalidation
 - July 10, 2025.
 Added 25 more events for the week starting July 9th with diverse timing (morning to evening) and comprehensive details across all categories